 I die cut the panel I used for the card with a cross-stitch border die (Cross Stitched Rectangles, Lawn Fawn), and adhered the balloons with Tombow Mono Multi Glue.
 The pink balloon is attached with a snippet of a foam square just behind the top center.
 Then, I pulled all the strings together and tied them with another piece of twine, tucking the ends underneath the panel.

-To make the sentiment, I stamped and embossed “Happy Birthday” (Hats Off To You, Lawn Fawn) onto a die cut banner (Small Folded Banners, Simon Says Stamp) cut from Basis Dark Purple Cardstock, then adhered it to the card front with a couple of foam squares.
+To make the sentiment, I stamped and embossed “Happy Birthday” (Hats Off To You, Lawn Fawn) onto a die-cut banner (Small Folded Banners, Simon Says Stamp).
+The banner is cut from Basis Dark Purple Cardstock, then adhered to the card front with a couple of foam squares.

-Thanks for coming by today… I hope you give quilling a try – I bet you’ll love it!
+Thanks for coming by today… did you enjoy seeing how my quilled balloon design came together?
+I hope you give quilling a try – I bet you’ll love it!